browserengineering/book/book/security.md

 (never send the `Referer` header when leaving this page) or `same-origin` (only do so if navigating to another page on the same origin).
 Implement those two values for `Referer-Policy`.

-[^20]: Why is the user on the attacker's site?
-Perhaps it has funny
-    memes, or it's been hacked and is being used for the attack against its will, or perhaps the evil-doer paid for ads on sketchy websites where users have low standards for security anyway.

-[^21]: For example, search forms that actually just direct you to a
-    Google search.

 [^23]: Should `microsoft.com` read `google.com`?
 What about
     `microsoft.co.uk` and `google.co.uk`?